 Since Hunter Education became mandatory for 12–15 year old and first-time hunters in 1988, there has been a 25% reduction in the rate of hunting-related shooting incidents.
 While hunting is safe in comparison to other common sports, each injury can cause extreme physical and emotional pain for the victim, the shooter, and their families.
 Hunter Education courses are designed to teach hunting safety, principles of conservation, and sportsmanship.
-A dedicated cadre of more than 1000 trained volunteer instructors works with 170 Conservation Police Officers to train over 14,000 students each year.
+A dedicated cadre of nearly 1000 trained volunteer instructors works with 170 Conservation Police Officers to train over 14,000 students each year.

 Hunter Education Volunteer Instructors

-Hunter Education volunteers are committed to training the next generation to be safe, knowledgable and ethical participants in an enduring Virginia tradition.
+Hunter Education volunteers are committed to training the next generation to be safe, knowledgeable and ethical participants in an enduring Virginia tradition.
 Many have had enjoyable hunting experiences and now say that they want to “give something back.”
 If this describes you, please get in touch with us.
 It can be a very rewarding experience.
 There is a need for instructors, class organizers, and help with transporting materials.
 Since working with children and firearms is part of the program, all applicants must submit to a criminal background check.